-Discussion: CEQA does not provide clear direction on addressing climate change.
+CEQA does not provide clear direction on addressing climate change.
 It requires lead agencies identify project GHG emissions impacts and their "significance," but is not clear what constitutes a "significant" impact.
 As stated above, GHG impacts are inherently cumulative, and since no single project could cause global climate change, the CEQA test is if impacts are "cumulatively considerable."
 Not all projects emitting GHG contribute significantly to climate change.
 CEQA authorizes reliance on previously approved plans (i.e., a Climate Action Plan (CAP), etc.) and mitigation programs adequately analyzing and mitigating GHG emissions to a less than significant level.
 "Tiering" from such a programmatic-level document is the preferred method to address GHG emissions.
 El Dorado County does not have an adopted CAP or similar program-level document; therefore, the project's GHG emissions must be addressed at the project-level.

-Unlike thresholds of significance established for criteria air pollutants in EDCAQMD's Guide to Air Quality Assessment (February 2002) ("CEQA Guide"), the District has not adopted GHG emissions thresholds for land use development projects.
+Unlike thresholds of significance established for criteria air pollutants in El Dorado County AQMD's Guide to Air Quality Assessment (February 2002) ("CEQA Guide"), the District has not adopted GHG emissions thresholds for land use development projects.
 In the absence of County adopted thresholds, EDCAQMD recommends using the adopted thresholds of other lead agencies which are based on consistency with the goals of AB 32.
 Since climate change is a global problem and the location of the individual source of GHG emissions is somewhat irrelevant, it's appropriate to use thresholds established by other jurisdictions as a basis for impact significance determinations.
 Projects exceeding these thresholds would have a potentially significant impact and be required to mitigate those impacts to a less than significant level.
-Until the County adopts a CAP consistent with CEQA Guidelines Section 15183.5, and/or establishes GHG thresholds, the County will follow an interim approach to evaluating GHG emissions utilizing significance criteria adopted by the San Luis Obispo Air Pollution Control District (SLOAPCD) to determine the significance of GHG emissions.
+Until the County adopts a CAP consistent with CEQA Guidelines Section 15183.5, and/or establishes GHG thresholds, the El Dorado County AQMD has recommended the use of thresholds adopted by the Sacramento Metropolitan Air Quality Management District (SMAQMD).
+The thresholds of significance established by SMAQMD, and used by EDCAQMD, were developed to identify emissions levels for which a project would not be expected to substantially conflict with existing California legislation adopted to reduce statewide GHG emissions needed to move towards climate stabilization.
+Per the SMAQMD Thresholds of Significance Table, updated April 2020, if a proposed project results in emissions less than 1,100 MTCO2e/yr during either construction or operation, the proposed project would be anticipated to result in a less-than-significant impact related to GHG emissions.